 If your school has an exchange agreement with our School of Design (see Partner Schools), then you can apply to study on our bachelor and master programmes in design.
 Students applying for exchange must have completed at least one year of study by the time the exchange period starts.

-- 1 October for the spring semester
+- Application deadlines: 1 April for autumn semester / 1 October for spring semester

 How to Nominate